 Bows usually advertise different allocations of draw lengths.
 For example, a bow may advertise a range of 26″ to 30″ in half-inch increments.
 Knowing what your specific draw length is will allow you to know what bows are available in your specific length.
 Either way, it is always important to check this at your local Archery Shop to ensure the best fit possible before you buy and then tune your bow.

-Please remember that the release aid you use will impact your draw length.
-A normal mechanical release will normally work just fine with the calculator here.
-If you use a finger-style release where your trigger is engaged with your thumb instead of your trigger finger; you will need to subtract .5″ from your draw length total when using the calculator below.
+Please remember that the release aid you use could impact your draw length.
+A standard mechanical release will normally work just fine with the calculator here.
+If you use a finger-style or hook-type release where your trigger is engaged with your thumb instead of your trigger finger; you may have to adjust your draw length (But in most cases other adjustments can and should be made instead).

 How to Calculate Your Draw Length

-Calculating your draw length is easy and only requires a few steps.
-Follow the steps below and you will be ready to buy and set up your new Compound Bow!
+Calculating your draw length is easy and only requires three quick steps.
+Follow the 3 steps below and you will be ready to buy and/or set up your Compound Bow!

-Stand with your back flat against a wall and stretch your arms out to your sides, with your hands and fingers extended (as shown in the picture above).
+Stand with your back flat against a wall and stretch your arms extended to your sides, with your hands and fingers extended (as shown in the picture above – DO NOT stretch for a larger measurement).
 Then measure the distance, in inches, from the tip of your middle finger on one hand to the tip of your middle finger on the other.
 This will measure your total wingspan in inches.
+Watch the video above to see how this is done.

 Take the total wingspan measurement from Step 1 (in inches) and divide that number by 2.5.
 For example, my total wingspan is 68 inches.
 68/2.5 = 27.2.
-This is then rounded to 27.
-My base draw length is now estimated to be 27″.
+My base draw length is now estimated to be 27.2 inches.

 Always work with an Archery Professional to ensure your draw length is sized perfectly to you and your release aid type.
 Rounding can change your best possible draw length slightly depending on your body type.